Princeton-CDH/athens2025/content/schedule/_index.md

 layout: single
 ---

 The following schedule runs from July 3 – 7, 2023.
-Each day will involve a mix of seminar-style discussion and hands-on work.
-Morning sessions will be 9:30a to 1:00p, afternoon sessions will be 2:00p to 4:00p.

 {{< toc >}}